SebastianUA/ecr-pull-push/README.md

 ## Install
 - Install python
-- Install pip and after it, all packages from `requirements.txt` file.
+- Install pip and after it, all packages from `requirements.txt` file: `python3 -m pip install -r requirements.txt` or `pip3 install -r requirements.txt`
 - Download the `ecr-pull.py` to your laptop and set `chmod +x ecr-pull.py` on it.

 ## Usage